 Creating an Event page

-How to create a page on the website to promote a planned event to students, staff or visitors.
+How to use Content Publisher to create a webpage promoting a planned event to students, staff or visitors.

 When to create an Event